dataGriff/SQLServerIndexes/ReadMe.md

 A good index is useless unless it is actually used.
 This means database designers need to know what columns users want to filter on and users need to know how to utilises these columns effectively.
 How good a column is for a WHERE clause is known as it's **SARGability**, where a SARG is short for search argument.

-In the examples we have just been trying, using calendar year and month of year name insted of calendar month no will not provide the same benefits.
+In the examples we have just been trying, using calendar year and month of year name instead of calendar month no will not provide the same benefits.

 Execute queries below to see only the top query shows the indexes being used and hence the appropriate speed and reads.
 **(Ensure you have execution plan on CTRL+M)**